Go (game): Seki (mutual life)

-In the "Example of seki (mutual life)" diagram, the circled points are liberties shared by both a black and a white group.
-Neither player wants to play on a circled point, because doing so would allow the opponent to capture.
-All the other groups in this example, both black and white, are alive with at least two eyes.
+In the "Example of seki (mutual life)" diagram, the two circled points are liberties shared by both a black and a white group.
+Both of these interior groups are at risk, and neither player wants to play on a circled point, because doing so would allow the opponent to capture their group on the next move.
+The outer groups in this example, both black and white, are alive.
 Seki can result from an attempt by one player to invade and kill a nearly settled group of the other player.

 Tactics

-In Go, tactics deal with immediate fighting between stones, capturing and saving stones, life, death and other issues localized to a specific part of the board.
-Larger issues, not limited to only part of the board, are referred to as strategy and are covered in their own section.
+Tactics deal with immediate fighting between stones, capturing and saving stones, life, death and other issues localized to a specific part of the board.
+Larger issues which encompass the territory of the entire board and planning stone-group connections are referred to as Strategy and are covered in the Strategy section above.

 Capturing tactics

 There are several tactical constructs aimed at capturing stones.
 These are among the first things a player learns after understanding the rules.
 Recognizing the possibility that stones can be captured using these techniques is an important step forward.

 A ladder.
-Black cannot escape unless the ladder connects to black stones further down the board that will intercept with the ladder or if one of white's pieces have only one liberty.
+Black cannot escape unless the ladder connects to black stones further down the board that will intercept with the ladder or if one of white's pieces has only one liberty.

 The most basic technique is the ladder.
-To capture stones in a ladder, a player uses a constant series of capture threats (atari) to force the opponent into a zigzag pattern as shown in the adjacent diagram.
+This is also sometimes called a "running attack", since it unfolds as one player trying to outrun the other's attack.
+To capture stones in a ladder, a player uses a constant series of capture threats (atari), giving the opponent only one place to place their stone to keep their group alive.
+This forces the opponent to move into a zigzag pattern (surrounding the ladder on the outside) as shown in the adjacent diagram to keep the attack coming.
 Unless the pattern runs into friendly stones along the way, the stones in the ladder cannot avoid capture.
-Experienced players recognize the futility of continuing the pattern and play elsewhere.
+However, if the ladder can run into other black stones, thus saving them, then experienced players recognize the futility of continuing the attack.
+These stones can also be saved if a suitably strong threat can be forced elsewhere on the board, so that two Black stones can be placed here to save the group.

 A net.
-The chain of three marked black stones cannot escape in any direction.
+The chain of three marked Black stones cannot escape in any direction, since each Black stone attempting to extend the chain outward (on the red circles) can be easily blocked by one White stone.